Protect Our Democracy (POD) Grants $1.2 Million to Seven Organizations

-The Protect Our Democracy (POD) Steering Committee is excited to announce that it has granted $1.2 million to seven organizations.
+The Protect Our Democracy (POD) project is excited to announce that it has granted $1.2 million to seven organizations.
 With the help of consultants from Sojourn Strategies and because of more than 50 generous WDN donors, our grants are on their way right now to the organizations listed below.
 The breadth and strategic mission of these organizations — to protect democracy by combatting violence, disinformation, and subversion of the vote — will make a critical difference.
 We hope that those of you who have yet to donate will consider a gift and that existing donors will consider an additional sum.
 Outside donors are welcome.
 All additional donations will go to the organizations already selected to help them reach their potential.
 Instructions are linked here.

 Election Administration and Workers and Lessening Spread of Mis- Dis-information: